 "Consider the materials when upgrading the reserve and always keep safety in mind.
-Big rocks are used in many
+Big rocks are used in many gym equipment was a common

 More regular grass and tree maintenance was suggested to keep paths clear and accessible by all users.
 Access to the reserve and adequate pathways/walking tracks around the reserve will increase reserve users.